johnfn/ts2gd/README.md

 - [ ] `extends` must be transpiled before everything else, including enum declarations and other top level things
 - [ ] Handle the thing where if u never yield its never a coroutine
 - [ ] Have a way to mark int vs float, even though it's not particulary typesafe
+- [ ] Either allow the user to point their ts2gd at a godot source download, or more likely, just grab it from online?
+Idk.
+- [ ] Fallthrough cases in switch are currently not supported.
+- [ ] `tool`

 ## Road to superior development
 - [ ] would be nice to declare multiple classes in the same .ts file and have the compiler sort it out
+- [ ] parse the TS xml style
 - [ ] get_nodes_in_group should parse scene to determine a more accurate return type
 - [ ] add a way to install ts2gd as a global command
 - [ ] add a way to use ts2gd via installer rather than command line